 We believe in the right to wellness for all in a comprehensive, preventative approach to health.
 We value cultural diversity and teamwork, and we respect the dignity of our clients, patients, and residents.
-The selection process for our program is in compliance with federal, state, and local non-discrimination policies.
-All candidates are judged according to the merits of their own application packages.
+We are committed to equal opportunity employment, and all candidates are judged according to the merits of their own application packages.

 The Nurse Practitioner Residency in Family Practice and Community Health has the following goals:

 - Increase access to quality primary care for underserved and special populations by training family nurse practitioners in an FQHC-based residency program that prepares residents for full and autonomous expert care of complex underserved populations across all life cycles and in multiple settings.

 - Provide new Family Nurse Practitioners (FNPs) with a depth, breadth, volume, and intensity of clinical training necessary to serve as primary care providers in the complex setting of the country’s FQHCs.